 The homeless are people I know, my friends, people that I love.
 Whether you are religious or not, connecting with people without a home is an opportunity to make a friend and help people.
 They just aren’t people holding signs.
 They are people that can become your friends, people you can learn from and can learn from you.
 It is a privilege to have any kind of friend, whether they have a home or not.
 It is right to treat our neighbors like we treat ourselves.
 If you were homeless, wouldn’t you want somebody to open their door for you and show you kindness?

 Every person has their gift to give to society.
-Every person has skills, ideas and practices that they can give society and not allowing those valuable resources come into fruition is a failure of our human family.
+Every person has skills, ideas, and practices that they can give society, and not allowing those valuable resources to come into fruition is a failure of our human family.
 Homes are not just a human right, but it allows people the means to be able to cultivate their gifts to society.
-Poverty is an invitation to community and, if we miss the invitation, we miss out.
+Poverty is an invitation to the community and, if we miss the invitation, we miss out.

-YS: Could you please describe you current Tiny Home projects?
+YS: Could you please describe your current Tiny Home projects?